civol/HDLRuby/README.md

 ### Initialization of signals
 <a name="initialization"></a>

-Output, inner and constant signals of a system can be initial when declared using the following syntax in place of the usual name of the signal:
+Output, inner, and constant signals of a system can be initialized when declared using the following syntax in place of the usual name of the signal:

 ```ruby
 <signal name>: <intial value>
 ```

-For example a single bit inner signal named `sig` can be initialized to 0 as follows:
+For example, a single-bit inner signal named `sig` can be initialized to 0 as follows:

 ```ruby
 inner sig: 0
 ```

-As an other example, a 8-bit 8-word ROM could be declared and initialized as follows:
+As another example, an 8-bit 8-word ROM could be declared and initialized as follows:

 ```ruby
 bit[8][-8] rom: [ 0,1,2,3,4,5,6,7 ]